JavaScript is disabled by your browser. Many features will not work.

 As such, diets, no matter how sensible, may simply not work for many people.
 Their metabolism slows down to match their reduced caloric intake causing them to lose absolutely no weight.
 If so, there is still one recourse, and that is fasting.

 By fasting, I mean real fasting.
 During a real fast, you only drink water and keep your calories to zero.
 I wouldn't recommend an extremely long fast; I would say two to three days at most.
 A two to three day-fast is enough to lose several pounds and recharge your system.
 Following the two to three-day fast, maintain a restricted calorie diet to keep you from regaining any of the weight lost during the fast.
 The recharge to your system caused by the short fast should help you to begin losing weight through normal dieting.
-If the one two to three-day fast was not enough, then repeat the fast every few weeks until you have met your goals.
+If the one two to three-day fast is not enough and you reach a new set point from which you cannot lose more weight, repeat the fast.
+It may ultimately be necessary to repeat the fast every few weeks until you meet your goals.

 Dr. Jason Fung is an MD who advocates fasting.
 You may find his videos interesting: